mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 PROSPECTING BUGGY

 The prospecting buggy is a simple, venerable tool of miners across the Third Imperium.
-Standard practice is to transport three miners, possibly with strength-enhancing exoskeletons and carrying portable laser drills to a loca- tion, fold away the passenger seats (increasing cargo space to 1.5 tons total), then use the buggy to ferry ore be- tween the mining site and a base camp (typically a Type-J seeker or ore-processing facility).
+Standard practice is to transport three miners, possibly with strength-enhancing exoskeletons and carrying portable laser drills to a loca-tion, fold away the passenger seats (increasing cargo space to 1.5 tons total), then use the buggy to ferry ore be-tween the mining site and a base camp (typically a Type-J seeker or ore-processing facility).
 The crane is equipped

 with short-range gravitic plates and a gripping claw